 This has huge implications on improving your body composition.

-When you form a habit--whether it’s a good or bad one--your brain stops fully participating in decision making and diverts its focus to other tasks.
-So habits are patterns that unfold automatically in your brain.
+When you form a habit–whether it’s a good or bad one–your brain stops fully participating in decision making and diverts its focus to other tasks.
+These are patterns that unfold automatically in your brain.

-This explains why it's so hard for many people to create exercise habits that stick, change how they eat, and make sustainable change to their body composition.
+This explains why it’s so hard for many people to stick to a exercise routine, change how they eat, and make sustainable change to their body composition.